History of Sigiriya

 Artists impression of Sigiriya in 5th Century

-The history of the Sigiriya Rock Fortress, in Sri Lanka, is really the tale of King Kasyapa, who ruled between 477 and 495AD.
-A troubled but visionary king, Kasyapa is accused of murdering his father by plastering him up in a wall.
+The history of the Sigiriya Rock Fortress, in Sri Lanka, is really the tale of King Kashyapa, who ruled between 477 and 495AD.
+A troubled but visionary king, Kashyapa is accused of murdering his father by plastering him up in a wall.
 Rejected by his people for his crime and tormented by guilt he abandoned his magnificent capital of Anuradhapura and fled deep in the forests of central Sri Lanka.
 There, in an area dominated by a menacing black column of rock 600 feet high, he built himself a new capital resplendent with lush gardens, palaces, and pavilions.

 SIGIRIYA - Book